mwrnd/notes/Alveo_U25/debug_log.md

 00000030: 4b41 1291 643b 0328 02ac ab4f 1149 48c3  KA..d;.(...O.IH.
 00000040: 0d69 2920 c2db 80c2 3806 49d3 0640 86d7  .i) ....8.I..@..
 ```

+Both A8 and A9 output a constant 1.8V when connected directly to a 1M-ohm input impedance oscilloscope.
+When also connected to the 1.8V adapter the lines have a voltage bias and very slow rising edges.
+A pull-up resistor does not help.
+These are not [open-drain](https://en.wikipedia.org/wiki/Open_collector#Open_drain).

 ![U25 Debug Connector A8 A9 Oscilloscope](img/U25_Debug_Connector_A8_A9_Oscilloscope.jpg)